Does sweet potato help with low libido during perimenopause?

 Potassium and circulatory support

 Adequate potassium intake supports healthy blood vessel function and blood pressure regulation.
 Good circulation is relevant to sexual arousal and response in women, which depends on vascular dilation and blood flow to genital tissue.
 Potassium works alongside sodium to maintain vascular tone, and diets higher in potassium and lower in sodium are associated with better cardiovascular function overall.
+This is a supporting role rather than a primary mechanism, but vascular health is a real component of sexual response.

 Blood glucose stability and energy for desire